Skip to content

 Avoid duplication

-Method 2: Using --databases for everything
+Method 2: --databases for everything

 xtrabackup --backup --databases="mysql,performance_schema,sys,testdb.table1,testdb.table2" --target-dir=/data/backups/